tdas714/sammo/README.md

-# sammo
+# sammo(Prototype)
-AI based de-centralized network for all walks of people.
+Python Based AI based de-centralized network for all walks of people.

 ### TO-DO:
 1. Design a transaction that can be encrypted yet can be varified.